In 2011, the Tohoku earthquake and tsunami disaster devastated Japan.

 Try closing your eyes and taking a deep breath in this place brimming with contented people, delicious food and drink.
 When you open your eyes, if the world has become even a little more colorful, that is the start of “bricolage”.

 - Roppongi keyakizaka terrace 1F, 6-15-1Roppongi,

 - Open Hour

-- We are recruiting both full-time company employees and part-time employees, openings may vary depending on the timing of the respective departments.
+- We are recruiting both full-time staffs and part-time staffs, openings may vary depending on the timing of the respective departments.